 Fiddle leaf figs are members of the Moraceae family, which includes figs and mulberry trees.
 There are over 1,100 species in the Moraceae family, most of which are found in tropical and subtropical areas.
 They are part of the Ficus genus, which includes about 850 species.

 12. They Don’t Like to Be Moved Around

 Fiddle leaf figs are finicky plants.
 Once you choose an adequate spot for them, they don’t like to be moved around.
 They often need time to adapt when you first get them to their new home.

 13. They Can Live Up to 50 Years or Longer

 If cared for properly, fiddle leaf figs can live for 25-50 years.
 In order for them to live this long, they require regular care and upkeep.
 Since they can be tricky to keep, not everyone’s fiddle leaf fig will live that long.

 A Beautiful Addition to Your Home

-If you are looking to get a new plant for your home, the Fiddle Leaf Fig may just be the perfect plant for you.
+If you are looking to get a new plant for your home, the fiddle leaf fig may just be the perfect plant for you.
 Though they aren’t the easiest plants to take care of, with the proper research and dedication, they can thrive in your home.
-The takeaway from these facts about fiddle leaf fig trees are these unique and beautiful trees make bold statement pieces in any house.
+The takeaway from these facts about fiddle leaf fig trees?
+These unique and beautiful trees make bold statement pieces in any house!